stolostron/rhacm-docs/manage_cluster/create_aks.md

 ---

-{:new_window: target="_blank"}
-{:shortdesc: .shortdesc}
-{:screen: .screen}
-{:codeblock: .codeblock}
-{:pre: .pre}
-{:child: .link .ulchildlink}
-{:childlinks: .ullinks}

 # Creating an Azure Kubernetes Service cluster

 Follow the procedure to create an Azure Kubernetes Service cluster.
 You can create a cluster from the Red Hat Advanced Cluster Management for Kubernetes console, or from the CLI.
-See [Azure Kubernetes Service ](https://azure.microsoft.com/en-us/services/kubernetes-service/){:new_window} for more information about the public Kubernetes service.
+See [Azure Kubernetes Service ](https://azure.microsoft.com/en-us/services/kubernetes-service/) for more information about the public Kubernetes service.
 {:shortdesc}

 ## Supported architectures